turingschool/mod-0-curriculum/setup-instructions.md

 Follow these steps to get Xcode-select installed on your machine:

 1. Open the Terminal by pressing the `Command + Space` keys at the same time, which opens Spotlight, and then type `Terminal` into the search.
-1. Press the enter key to open `Terminal`
+1. Press the enter key to open `Terminal`.
 1. Once terminal is open, type the following **without the `$` symbol**:
  ```
   $ xcode-select --install